 Can I feed my dog cooked beef every day?

 Yes – as long as you feed the safe types of beef!
 Cooked beef can be given as meal toppers or treats.
 However, you cannot feed your dog only cooked beef every day.
 Dogs need a complete and balanced diet with the correct proportions of nutrients.
-Meat-only diets do not qualify.
+Even though dogs can eat different types of meat including pork and chicken, meat-only diets do not qualify.
 They are dangerous for dogs as they lead to low calcium levels.
 This can cause brittle bones.